Prince Bagrat of Georgia

-Bagrat (ბაგრატი) (8 May 1776 – 8 May 1841) was a Georgian royal prince (batonishvili) of the House of Bagrationi and an author.
+Bagrat (ბაგრატი) (8 May 1776 – 8 May 1841) was a Georgian royal prince (batonishvili) of the Bagrationi dynasty and an author.
 A son of King George XII of Georgia, Bagrat occupied important administrative posts in the last years of the Georgian monarchy, after whose abolition by the Russian Empire in 1801 he entered the imperial civil service.
 He was known in Russia as the tsarevich Bagrat Georgievich Gruzinsky (Багра́т Гео́ргиевич Грузи́нский).
 He is the author of works in the history of Georgia, veterinary medicine and economics.
 Bagrat is the forefather of the surviving descendants of the last kings of Georgia.

 Life in Georgia

-Bagrat was born in Tbilisi into the family of Crown Prince George, the future king George XII, and his first wife Ketevan née Andronikashvili.
-In 1790, Bagrat, then aged 14, received a princely domain in the Ksani valley after his reigning grandfather, Erekle II, dispossessed the defiant Kvenipneveli dynasty of the duchy of Ksani, dividing it into three parts.
-Other parts of the duchy were granted to Bagrat's elder brother Ioann and uncle Iulon.
-In addition, during the reign of his father George XII (1798–1801), Bagrat received Kakheti in possession.
-Around the same time, he became involved in a dynastic feud among the numerous posterity of Erekle II and George XII.
-In November 1800, Bagrat was one of the commanders of a combined Russo-Georgian force that defeated the joint invasion by the Avar khan Umma and Bagrat's own paternal half-uncle Alexander on the Battle of Niakhura in Kakheti.
+Bagrat was born in Tbilisi into the family of Crown Prince George, the future king George XII, and his first wife Ketevan Andronikashvili.
+In 1790, Bagrat, then aged 14, received a princely domain in the Ksani valley after his reigning grandfather, Heraclius II, dispossessed the defiant Kvenipneveli dynasty of the duchy of Ksani, dividing it into three parts.
+Other parts of the duchy were granted to Bagrat's elder brother Ioane and half-uncle Iulon.
+In addition, during the reign of his father George XII, Bagrat received Kakheti in possession.
+Around the same time, he became involved in a dynastic feud among the numerous posterity of Heraclius II and George XII.
+In November 1800, Bagrat was one of the commanders of a combined Russo-Georgian force that defeated the joint invasion by the Avar Khan Umma and Bagrat's own paternal half-uncle Alexander on the Battle of Niakhura in Kakheti.

 Life in Russia

 After George XII's death in 1800, the arrival of the Russian rule brought the Bagrationi rule to an end.
 The members of the Georgian royal family were deprived of their estates and deported to Russia proper.
-Unlike many of his royal relatives, Bagrat did not take arms against the Russian regime and, in 1803, accepted his exile in Moscow, which he left the day before the city's occupation by the French troops in 1812, and then in St. Petersburg, where he would live until his death.
+Unlike many of his royal relatives, Bagrat did not take arms against the Russian regime and, in 1803, accepted his exile in Moscow, which he left the day before the city's occupation by the French troops in 1812, and then in Saint Petersburg, where he would live until his death.
 He was made a chamberlain of the Russian tsar Alexander I in 1818 and became a Privy Councillor and Senator of the empire in 1828.

 During his life in Russia, Bagrat composed a continuation of the Georgian history written by his brother David, covering the period from the middle of the 18th century to the 1840s.
 He also compiled a list of Georgians fighting in the Russian ranks against Napoleonic France in 1812.
-He also authored memoirs and the first Georgian-language book in veterinary medicine, published in St. Petersburg in 1818.
+He also authored memoirs and the first Georgian-language book in veterinary medicine, published in Saint Petersburg in 1818.